Yohanes213/10ac_news_correlation_week0/Readme.md

 - **Git and GitHub Setup**: Created a GitHub repository and set up version control.
 - **Python Environment Setup**: Prepared a Python environment for data analysis.
 - **Exploratory Data Analysis (EDA)**: Analyzed the dataset to answer various questions about news articles, including top websites, traffic analysis, sentiment analysis, and more.

+## Task 2: Data Science Component Building

+- **Topic Modeling**: Implemented topic modeling on news articles to uncover underlying themes.
+- **Sentiment Analysis**: Conducted sentiment analysis on news article titles to understand public perception.
+- *Add more details if needed*

+## Task 3: PostgreSQL

+- **Database Schema Design**: Designed a schema for PostgreSQL to store ML features.
+- **Data Loading**: Loaded data from CSV into PostgreSQL database for efficient storage and retrieval.
+- *Add more details if needed*

+## Task 4: Dashboards

+- **Streamlit Dashboard**: Designed and implemented a Streamlit dashboard to visualize EDA and model prediction results.
+- *Add more details if needed*

 ## Contributing